Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- The average total in Phoenix's matchups this year is 225.2, 1.3 fewer points than this game's over/under.
+- Phoenix has an average point total of 225.2 in its contests this year, 0.7 more points than this game's over/under.

-- So far this season, the Suns have put together a 43-38-0 record against the spread.
+- So far this season, the Suns have compiled a 43-38-0 record against the spread.

-- Phoenix has been the favorite in 49 games this season and won 36 (73.5%) of those contests.
+- Phoenix has won 36, or 73.5%, of the 49 games it has played as the favorite this season.

 Clippers Betting Records & Stats

-- Los Angeles has played 37 games this season that have had more than 226.5 combined points scored.
+- Los Angeles has played 40 games this season that ended with a combined score over 224.5 points.

-- The Clippers have won in nine, or 30%, of the 30 contests they have been named as odds-on underdogs in this year.
+- The Clippers have been underdogs in 30 games this season and have come away with the win nine times (30%) in those contests.

-- Los Angeles has not won as an underdog of +290 or more on the moneyline this season in two games with those odds or longer.
+- Los Angeles has not won as an underdog of +260 or more on the moneyline this season in three games with those odds or longer.

-- The moneyline set for this matchup implies Los Angeles has a 25.6% chance of walking away with the win.
+- Los Angeles has an implied victory probability of 27.8% according to the moneyline set by sportsbooks for this matchup.

 Suns vs. Clippers Over/Under Stats (Regular Season)